dirtsimple/php-server/README.md

 This image generates and uses the following configuration files in `/etc/nginx`, any or all of which can be replaced using template files under your code's `conf-tpl/etc/nginx` subdirectory:

 * `app.conf` -- the main app configuration for running PHP and serving files under `WEBROOT`.
 In general, if you need to change your nginx configuration, this is the first place to look.
 Its contents are included *inside* of the `server {}` blocks for both the http and https servers, so they can both be configured from one file.
+* `http.conf` -- extra configuration for the `http {}` block, empty by default.
+(Use this to define maps, caches, etc.)
-* `nginx.conf` -- the main server configuration, with an `http` block that includes any server configs listed in the `sites-enabled/` subdirectory
+* `nginx.conf` -- the main server configuration, with an `http` block that includes `http.conf` and any server configs listed in the `sites-enabled/` subdirectory
 * `sites-available/default.conf` -- the default `server` block for the HTTP protocol; includes `app.conf` to specify locations and server-level settings other than the listening port/protocol.
 (This file is symlinked from `sites-enabled` by default.)
 * `sites-available/default-ssl.conf` -- the default `server` block for the HTTPS protocol; includes `app.conf` to specify locations and server-level settings other than the listening port/protocol/certs.
 (This file is symlinked into `sites-enabled` if and only if a private key is available in `/etc/letsencrypt/live/$DOMAIN`.)
 * `cloudflare` -- the settings needed for correct IP detection/logging when serving via cloudflare; this file is automatically included by `nginx.conf` if `REAL_IP_CLOUDFLARE`is set to `1`.

+For backwards compatibility with `ngineered/nginx-php-fpm`, you can include a `conf/nginx/nginx-site.conf` and/or `conf/nginx/nginx-site-ssl.conf` in your code at `/var/www/html`.
+Doing this will, however, disable any features of `app.conf` that you don't copy into them.
+It's recommended that you use `conf-tpl/etc/nginx/app.conf` instead, going forward.

 #### Environment

 In addition, the following environment variables control how the above configuration files behave:

 * `WEBROOT` -- used by `app.conf` to set the server's document root
-* `VIRTUALBOX_DEV` -- if set to `1`, the `sendfile` option will be disabled (use this when doing development with Docker Toolbox or boot2docker with a volume synced to OS X or Windows)
-* `NGINX_IPV6` -- if set to `1`, IPV6 is enabled in the http and/or https server blocks.
+* `NGINX_IPV6` -- boolean: enables IPV6 in the http and/or https server blocks.
 (Otherwise, only IPV4 is used.)
+* `STATIC_EXPIRES` -- expiration time to use for static files; if not set, use nginx defaults
+* `VIRTUALBOX_DEV` -- boolean: disables the `sendfile` option (use this when doing development with Docker Toolbox or boot2docker with a volume synced to OS X or Windows)

+If you haven't created your own `nginx-site.conf` and/or `nginx-site-ssl.conf` files, and want absolute 100% backward compatibility with the default settings of `ngineered/nginx-php-fpm`, you can use the following settings:

+* `NGD_404=true` (use the ngineered-branded 404 handler from `ngineered/nginx-php-fpm` instead of nginx's default 404 handling)
+* `NGINX_IPV6=true`
+* `STATIC_EXPIRES=5d`
+* `VIRTUALBOX_DEV=true` (not really needed unless you're actually using virtualbox)

 #### PHP Front Controllers